Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/01/my-detailed-experience-with-woocommerce-and-wordpress/index.md

 After a few tries, however, I learned two ways to achieve mockup images myself.

 * Even if there is no "mockup generator", there are still example image of the product.
 I could often copy them, erase/cut out some part, then plaster my design on top.
   * Sometimes this is really easy.
-Sometimes this is too much work, as there are so many tine parts to cut out.
+Sometimes this is too much work, as there are so many tiny parts to cut out.
 (For example, with a ringed notebook/calendar, it takes a lot of work to keep the rings but remove anything around it.)
 * I could ... let AI generate some basic mockup backgrounds for me!
 As I expected, it's _really good_ at this, because its dataset is probably filled with the same types of mockup/product images.
   * The prompt would be something like "A background for a product mockup image.
-It should show a wooden table from above top-down view, and perhaps some mugs, books or pencils for decoration."
+It should show a wooden table from above, top-down view, and perhaps some mugs, books or pencils for decoration.
+Keep the space in the center empty so I can place the actual product there."

 I spend 30-60 minutes generating mockup backgrounds for all sorts of situations, which I imagine I'll be able to (re)use for almost all future products.